AI4Finance-Foundation/FinRL-Meta/tutorials_python/README.md

 **Mission**: provide more than 100 user-friendly demos in python.

 Users can run them locally.
-Moreover, developers can dubug them locally to identify bugs; however, using notebooks is impossible.
+Moreover, developers can dubug them locally; however, using notebooks is impossible.

 **Principles**: